Hero to many, Egypt's Sisi faces formidable task

 "Abdel Fattah always seemed to have a goal.
 He had willpower," said Aatif al-Zaabalawi, a dye factory worker who used to see Sisi in Gamaliya.

-Neighbours say he came from a tightly-knit religious family.
-A cousin, Fathi al-Sisi, who runs a handicraft shop, said the future field marshal had memorised the Koran.
+Neighbors say he came from a tightly-knit religious family.
+A cousin, Fathi al-Sisi, who runs a handicraft shop, said the future field marshal had memorized the Koran.

 Sisi's father encouraged him to work in his shop every day after school.
 He lived in a small apartment on the rooftop of a run-down building owned by his extended family.

-Aware of the scale of Egypt's problems, Sisi may ask his compatriots for patience, said retired general Sameh Seif Elyazal, who has met the presidential favourite several times.
+Aware of the scale of Egypt's problems, Sisi may ask his compatriots for patience, said retired general Sameh Seif Elyazal, who has met the presidential favorite several times.

 "He hasn't got an immediate solution for everything," Elyazal said.
 "I think he will tell the people ... you have to bear with me.
 We will suffer a little bit."